Liberty County DA to probe Glynn shooting

 McMichael, a former Glynn County police officer, retired from the local DA’s office last May after more than 20 years on the job.

-Attorney General Katie Byrd confirmed via email Tuesday to The News that Durden has accepted the case.
+Katie Byrd, director of communications for the attorney general, confirmed via email Tuesday to The News that Durden has accepted the case.

 Barnhill’s son, George F. Barnhill, is an assistant district attorney in the Brunswick Judicial Circuit.
 Barnhill cited his son’s position with the local DA’s office as the primary reason Arbery’s family requested he be removed from the case.